-Group 5 is responsible for a number of schemes in Abu Dhabi, including Central Market, a mixed-use development inspired by the traditional souk; the Sheikh Zayed National Museum; and Masdar City – a carbon-neutral, zero waste community – within which the Masdar Institute has been completed.
-In response to the problems of mass housing the team has developed the design of modular housing for manufacture and distribution in large numbers, and realised a prototype in Abu Dhabi.
-The theme of sustainability that runs through these projects is also demonstrated by the UAE Pavilion at the Shanghai Expo, constructed in China and subsequently dismantled and relocated to a permanent home in Abu Dhabi.
+Gerard has been responsible for a number of schemes in the United Arab Emirates, including the Reem Island Residences, Sheikh Zayed National Museum, The Index, World Trade Center Souk and Masdar City.
+In response to the problems of mass housing his team has developed the design of modular housing for manufacture and distribution in large numbers, and realised a prototype in Abu Dhabi.
+The theme of sustainability that runs through these projects is also demonstrated by two UAE Pavilion’s designed for the Shanghai and Milan World Expo’s, which were constructed in China and Milan respectively, and subsequently dismantled and relocated to a permanent home in Abu Dhabi.